intelowlproject/IntelOwl/README.md

 An official integration with IntelOwl will come soon.

 #### Docker

 <a href="https://www.docker.com"> <img style="border: 0.2px solid black" width=194 height=50 src="static_intel/docker_logo.png" alt="Docker logo"> </a>

 In 2021 IntelOwl joined the official [Docker Open Source Program](https://www.docker.com/blog/expanded-support-for-open-source-software-projects/).
 This allows IntelOwl developers to easily manage Docker images and focus on writing the code.

 ### IRON

-If you are an individual who love this project and wants to thanks us with a little contribution, we would be happy to list you here in the README as a public acknowledgment
+If you are an individual who likes this project and wants to thank us with a little contribution, we would be happy to list you here in the README as a public acknowledgment.

 ## About the author and maintainers

-Feel free to contact the main developers at any time in Twitter:
+Feel free to contact the main developers at any time on twitter:

 - [Matteo Lodi](https://twitter.com/matte_lodi): Author and creator
 - [Eshaan Bansal](https://twitter.com/eshaan7_): Principal maintainer